How can QA leaders track how consistently their support teams are engaging with their feedback?

 Admins, Limited Admins, Graders, and Managers all have access to this report.
 The report can be found in the Dashboard section of the Reporting tab.

 Note: Users typically use Automations to send Agents their feedback in the form of Ticket Reviews, or a batch of graded tickets.
 In order for an Agent to open a Ticket Review, it must be assigned to them via automation first.
 If you don't have automation access and/or your Agents don't have access to MaestroQA, no data will appear in this report.
 If you'd like to start tracking your agents' engagement with the tool with this report, feel free to contact your CSM to get more details!

 Navigating the Agent Engagement Report

 When clicking into the table, Users will see a list of Agents and their respective open rates for the current month.
 To clarify, the open rate is the percentage of Ticket Reviews an Agent actually opens to review their feedback.
-Open rates are shown in the last column of the report.
+Open rates are shown in the % of Graded Tickets Opened column of the report.

 For filtering, users can:

 Date Field (Use this to define whether the date range should look for tickets based on when they were shared, graded, etc.)